 By Lakshmi Menon

-Pavithra was not in the habit of sleeping in the afternoons.
-Keeping the album open in front of her, Pavithra slept off until her daughter Anu came and called her.
+Pavithra was not in the habit of taking an afternoon siesta.
+Keeping her wedding album open in front of her, she drifted into slumber until her daughter Anu came and called out to her.

 “Mummy….., Mummy, are you sleeping?”
 Anu had entered the room with her school bag, at the back.
-Pavithra suddenly got up and rubbed her eyes.
-It was three O’clock.
-She made her way to the kitchen and warmed the milk, and after two minutes returned with Horlicks milk and some biscuits.
-She did not realise that she was again in her own world until Anu reminded her.
+Pavithra woke up startled and rubbed her eyes.
+It was mid afternoon.
+She made her way to the kitchen and warmed the milk, and after two minutes returned with a glass of Horlicks milk and some biscuits.
+She did not realise that she was in her own world with her memories until Anu reminded her.

-“Wait Mummy,” said Anu, “I haven’t even changed my uniform.”
+“Wait Mummy,” said Anu staring at her mother, “I haven’t even changed my uniform.”

-As she was changing her school uniforum, she insisted that her mother show her the photos in the album and explain to her when and where they were taken, but Pavithra was not in a mood to say any such things.
+As she was changing her school uniform, she insisted that her mother must show her the photo album and explain to her when and where they were taken, but Pavithra was not in a mood for such things.
 She knew that it would only open the old wounds again.
-She sent Anu to play after she had her milk and biscuits.
+She sent Anu out to play after she had the milk and biscuits.

 “I’ll show you some other time, my sweetie.
-Now you come and sleep for few minutes.”
+Now you come and sleep for sometime.”
+She cajoled her.

 “No, mummy.
 I want to see the photos now itself.”
 Pulling her sari pallu, Anu clung to her persistently.

 That night, at the dining table, neither her father nor Pavithra spoke for a long time.
 Breaking the long silence, her father said, “I’ve decided to bring old Meenamma back home.”